ulid/javascript/README.md

 ### Sorting

-The left-most character must be sorted first, and the right-most character sorted last.
-The default ASCII order is used for sorting.
+The left-most character must be sorted first, and the right-most character sorted last (lexical order).
+The default ASCII character set must be used.
+Within the same millisecond, sort order is not guaranteed

-To ensure sortability for IDs generated within the same millisecond, implementations should remember the most recently generated randomness string and increment the most significant character that is not the last character in the encoding.

 ### Encoding